Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Results

 \subsection{Efficiency}

 The group efficiency, defined as $\eta=N_{collected}/N_{positive}T$, quantifies the rate at which agents collect positive targets.
 Here, $N_{collected}$ and $N_{positive}$ are the number of targets collected by agents and the total number of targets within the domain, respectively. $T$ is the total search time.
 As the social learning range ($\rho$) increases, it first increases and then decreases, with an optimal $\rho$ that yields the highest efficiency.
 (Fig. \ref{fig:2}\textit{A}).
 This phenomenon is robust across different numbers of patches, whether we fix the total number of targets or the number of targets per patch (see Supplementary Fig. \ref{Supplfig:4}).
-It can also be observed for target distributions with $\beta = 1.1$ (see Supplementary Fig. \ref{Supplfig:2}) and $\beta = 3$ (see Supplementary Fig. \ref{Supplfig:3}), as well as different group sizes when $N = 10$ (see Supplementary Fig. \ref{Supplfig:5}).
-It is not surprising because Garg et al. \cite{garg2022individual} have revealed two trade-offs: the trade-off between exploitation and exploration in individual search controlled by the power-law exponent $\mu$, and the trade-off between individual search and social learning modulated by selectivity parameter.
-However, our clearer definition of exploration and exploitation can better explain the occurrence of the optimal $\rho$.
+It can also be observed for target distributions with $\beta = 1.1$ (see Supplementary Fig. \ref{Supplfig:2}) and $\beta = 3$ (see Supplementary Fig. \ref{Supplfig:3}), as well as different group sizes when $N = 10$ (see Supplementary Fig. \ref{Supplfig:5}). {This non-monotonic dependence is consistent with previously identified trade-offs between exploration and exploitation and between individual search and social learning \cite{garg2022individual}.} {Here, our explicit definition of exploration and exploitation provides a clearer mechanistic account of the emergence of an optimal $\rho$.}